jon-edward/py_annotation_switch/README.md

 *Note: After the switch statement is exited at the resolution of the context manager, the `Switch` object is converted to an `OutputWrapper` holding only an `output` member.
 This is to encourage the user to not reuse the `Switch` object, which might have unintended effects.*

 *Also note: `__annotations__` is a required import for the package to function.
 You can equivalently use the import `from annotation_switch import *` which will perform the import automatically.*

+## Limitations

+Most notably, switch cases cannot be used within function declarations, and at a minimum `from annotation_switch import __annotations__, Switch` is required for the module to be able to work as expected.